Skip to content

 var varName;

-This will initiate the variable (varName) with the value 0.
+This will initiate the variable (varName) with the value "": an empty string.
 To specify a different value the following can be ran:

 var varName = 10;